 (c) Shareholding

 The responsibility to represent the Council as shareholder of each company is an executive function.
-The Leader of the Council may therefore determine the nature of such representation, currently operated through a Shareholder and Joint Venture Group comprising all members of Cabinet.
+The Leader of the Council may therefore determine the nature of such representation, currently operated through a Shareholder and Joint Venture Group (see Part 3 Annex 1).

-The Shareholder and Joint Venture Group will meet the company’s directors and representatives on a quarterly basis to monitor the company’s progress, decide any matters falling within its reserved matters, protect the Council’s interests and investments in the company and determine the future direction of the company.
+The Shareholder and Joint Venture Group will meet the company’s directors and representatives at least twice annually to monitor the company’s progress, decide any matters falling within its reserved matters, protect the Council’s interests and investments in the company and determine the future direction of the company.
 The Council’s Chief Finance Officer and Monitoring Officer will act as advisors to the Shareholder and Joint Venture Group.
 The Chief Executive or an Executive Director nominated by the Chief Executive will advise the Shareholder and Joint Venture Group on matters of policy.

 The activities of the Shareholder and Joint Venture Group will be subject to consideration by the Council’s Scrutiny Committee.
-The individual companies will not be directly accountable to the Council’s Scrutiny Committee.

 (d) Company Board of Directors